exuperian/RedPitayaTutorials/References/README.md

 The website [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page) has lots of example problems to work through.
 It also has an online simulator, so you can easily check if your answers are correct.

+## Red Pitaya

+Anton Potočnik has a great set of [FPGA tutorials for the Red Pitaya](http://antonpotocnik.com/?cat=29).

 ## Vivado

 * [An overview of what constraints are](https://support.xilinx.com/s/article/564948?language=en_US).